 |Panasonic TS7« »||-||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic TS7|

 |Sony WX800« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony WX800|

-It is notable that the FZ1000 II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
-The A1000 does not feature such an accessory-socket.
+It is notable that the FZ1000 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
+The A1000 does not feature such a mic input.

 Both the A1000 and the FZ1000 II are recent models that are part of the current product line-up.
 The A1000 replaced the earlier Nikon A900, while the FZ1000 II followed on from the Panasonic FZ1000.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon A1000 or the Panasonic FZ1000 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Wider view: Has a wider-angle lens that facilitates landscape or interior shots.